dojo/dojo.io/site/source/tutorials/1030_routing/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerContainer.ts' lines:34-55 %}

-We have added a new property called `filter` to `WorkerContainerProperties` in `WorkerContainer.ts` that will be used to filter the workers based on their last name.
-When used a normal widget this would be determined by it's parent and passed in like any normal property, however for this application we need the route param value to be passed as the filter property.
-To be able to this, we can add a mapping function that receives `MapParamOptions` (`param`, `location`, `router`, `matchType`) and returns an object injected into the wrapped widget properties!
+We have added a new property named `filter` to `WorkerContainerProperties` in `WorkerContainer.ts`, which will be used to filter the workers based on their last name.
+When by used a normal widget this would be determined by its parent and passed in like any normal property.
+However for this application we need the route param value to be passed as the filter property.
+To achieve this, we can add a mapping function that receives `MapParamOptions` (`param`, `location`, `router`, `matchType`) and returns an object injected into the wrapped widget properties!

 {% instruction 'Add the following code to `FilteredWorkerContainerOutlet.ts`' %}